 Discover the reasons why electrical motor starters are a game changer here.

-What is Electrical Motor Starter
+What is an Electrical Motor Starter?

 Components of Electric Motor Starters

-- Electrical Contactor
+Electrical Contactor

 Types of Motor Starters

-Before picking which motor starter is best for you, you should take the load, your type of engine, and the network into account.
+Before picking which motor starter is best for you, you should take the load, your type of engine and the network into account.
 We can classify these starters on the way they operate as follows:

 How Do Electric Motors Work?

-A motor starter has two components.
-A contractor establishes the circuit’s connection to the motor, and an overload relay monitors and regulates the current that the motor draws from the circuit.
 The overload relay or overload protection mechanism is calibrated to adhere to the predetermined maximum load that the motor may safely handle.
-If the motor begins to approach its maximum load, this device promptly activates the engine starter control circuit as well as turns the motor off.
+A food processing plant was experiencing frequent shutdowns until we properly calibrated their overload protection.
+If the motor begins to approach it’s maximum load, this device promptly activates the engine starter control circuit as well as turns the motor off.
 Although a circuit breaker may also not trip as soon as a starter overloads, the motor will last longer with this additional safety.

 Investing in reliable electric motor starters and contactors is much more cost-efficient compared to spending on repairs and buying replacements for your equipment.